SUSE-Enceladus/img-proof/docs/source/start.rst

 for an example configuration file.

-To override the EC2 config location the CLI option, ``--provider-config`` is available.
+To override the EC2 config location the CLI option, ``--cloud-config`` is available.

 GCE Config
 ----------

-The GCE  provider class has no additional config file.
+The GCE  cloud class has no additional config file.
 Options should be placed into the **IPA** config file.

 SSH Config
 ----------

-The SSH provider class has no additional config file.
+The SSH cloud class has no additional config file.
 Options should be placed into the **IPA** config file.

 Credentials